Take a tour of SF's holiday lobbies

 Kids can write a letter to Santa in the lobby’s “North Pole Nook” and brag about how good they’ve been to have not eaten any of the gingerbread masterpiece, no matter how tempting.

-Tip: The unveiling party takes place Saturday, Nov.
-24, from 11 am to 3 pm.
+Tip: The unveiling party takes place Saturday, November 30.
 Enjoy complimentary holiday refreshments and music while Santa Claus, a Balloon Elf and a Christmas Fairy pose for photos.

 The InterContinental Mark Hopkins, 999 California St., gets into the holiday spirit by offering festive nibbles and drinks to guests.

 The Ritz Carlton knows how to celebrate, as evidenced by their towering 40-foot tree, as well as the wreaths, garlands and topiaries inside the lobby.
-The Tree Lighting Ceremony takes places Thursday, Nov.
-29, from 5:30 to 7:30 pm.
+The Tree Lighting Ceremony takes place Monday, December 2.
 Watch as Santa Claus lights the 40-foot holiday tree outside the hotel at sundown!
 Enjoy free holiday beverages and treats as Dickens-era costumed carolers and trumpeters perform holiday favorites, while children visit and take photos with Santa.

 The Westin St. Francis, 335 Powell St., is home to a 12-foot Enchanted Castle made entirely from sugar.

-After staring at all the sugar, if you’re still in the mood for something sweet, visit the special St. Francis Sweet Shoppe in the Landmark Lobby.
+After staring at all the sugar, if you’re still in the mood for something sweet, visit the special St. Francis Sweet Boutique in the Landmark Lobby.
 You’ll find a selection of freshly-baked decorative cookies, orange scented shortbread, gingerbread men and rice crispy treats, all available for purchase.
-Open Saturdays and Sundays from Nov.
-24 to Dec.
-22; 11am to 4pm.
+Open Saturdays and Sundays from November 30 to December 21 from 12-5pm.